United Auto Workers union endorses Biden for president

-The United Auto Workers union announced on Tuesday that it is endorsing Democrat Joe Biden for president in the 2020 election.
-U.S. President Donald Trump, a Republican, has heavily courted auto workers in key battleground states like Michigan and Ohio, while Biden has touted his support for autoworkers when he served as vice president and his support of policies championed by unions.
+The 400,000-member United Auto Workers union endorsed Joe Biden's U.S. presidential bid on Tuesday, giving the Democrat a potential boost in his efforts to win over working-class voters in states that will decide the Nov.
+3 election.
+President Donald Trump, a Republican, has heavily courted auto workers in battleground states like Michigan and Ohio, while Biden has touted his support for auto workers when he served as vice president and his support of policies championed by unions.

 Trump last week named top executives at the Detroit Three automakers and AFL-CIO President Richard Trumka to advise the administration on reopening the economy but did not include the UAW.
 Trump defeated Democrat Hillary Clinton in Michigan in 2016 by just over 10,000 votes or 0.23%.
 Democrats in the state hope Biden will attract more blue-collar support in 2020.

-The endorsement comes at an opportune time for Biden, who has struggled to maintain a high profile during the COVID-19 pandemic and sustain the momentum he had built up in his lightning-quick run toward becoming the Democratic nominee.
-The UAW also endorsed Clinton in 2016.
-The union has said it believes a higher-than-normal 32% of members voted for Trump.

-The Trump campaign had no immediate comment.
-Asked this month what his path to victory is, Biden pointed to "high school educated, working-class people, some of whom moved to Trump last time" as a key group he needs to court.
+The UAW endorsed Clinton in 2016 but has said it believes a higher-than-normal 32% of members voted for the Republican candidate.
+Asked this month about his path to victory, Biden pointed to "high school educated, working-class people, some of whom moved to Trump last time" as a group he needs to court.

-On Saturday, a Biden campaign official unveiled a new paid media strategy and noted several key states where the campaign is advertising.
+On Saturday, a Biden campaign official unveiled a new paid media strategy and noted several states where the campaign is advertising.
 Michigan was first on the list.
-The U.S. Justice Department has a wide-ranging corruption investigation of the UAW and last month charged the union's former president, Gary Jones, who stepped down in November and previously charged 13 others.
+The U.S. Justice Department is conducting a wide-ranging corruption investigation of the UAW.
+Last month, the department charged the union's former president, Gary Jones, who stepped down in November, and it previously charged 13 others.

 U.S. Attorney Matthew Schneider in Detroit said in March a federal takeover of the UAW is among the available options.